chetmurthy/sandbox-public/camlp5/qast.md

-   Then (assuming that we insert hash-consing bits in well-understood locations *in the AST type-definition*) we could instruct this rewriter to insert bits in the corresponding places in *in expressions/patterns*.
+   Then (assuming that we insert hash-consing bits in well-understood locations *in the AST type-definition*) we could instruct this rewriter to insert bits in the corresponding places in *expressions/patterns*.

 2. Suppose we have a PPX rewriter that will solve problems #A,#B from
    above: given a "normal" type and some succinct specification of